Sebana02/Sparky/README.md

 The bot has the following configurations through the `.env` file:

 - `TOKEN`: The Discord authentication token.
 Required for the bot to connect to Discord.
 - `LOG_FILE`: The file where logs will be stored.
-It is optional and logs will be displayed in the console in any case.
+If not specified, logs will be stored in .log file
 - `GUILD_ID`: The ID of the server where the bot will be used.
 If not specified, the bot will register commands globally, which can take up to an hour to be available.
 - `PLAYING_ACTIVITY`: The activity status of the bot.
 If left empty, the bot will not display any activity status.
 - `TENOR_API_KEY`: The API key for the Tenor GIF API.
 Required for GIF commands, you can get one [here](https://tenor.com/developer/keysignup).